StackVista/stackstate-docs/use/health-state-and-event-notifications/anomaly-detection-with-baselines.md

 # Anomaly detection with baselines

 {% hint style="info" %}
-Baseline anomaly detection is **Deprecated** and will be removed in 4.4 release.
-Please use [Autonomous Anomaly Detector)](../../stackpacks/add-ons/aad.md).
+Baseline anomaly detection is **deprecated** and will be removed in the StackState 4.4 release.
+Please use the [Autonomous Anomaly Detector)](../../stackpacks/add-ons/aad.md).
 {% endhint %}

 ## Overview